StevenTammen/bibledocs.org/content/shorter-topical-studies/some-miscellaneous-teachings-concerning-animals/_index.md

 <!-- --- -->

-#### The Bible says Jesus will redeem creation.
+#### Q: The Bible says Jesus will redeem creation.
 Would animals fall under that?
-Can a cow, for example, be "redeemed"? {#the-bible-says-jesus-will-redeem-creation-would-animals-fall-under-that-can-a-cow-for-example-be-redeemed}
+Can a cow, for example, be "redeemed"? {#q-the-bible-says-jesus-will-redeem-creation-would-animals-fall-under-that-can-a-cow-for-example-be-redeemed}

 {{< properties